cr0wst/demo-twofactor/rough-draft.md

 * The [secret page](http://localhost:8080/seret) - accessible only by users with the `Role.USERS` role.

 # Adding Two-Factor Authentication
-When a user logs in our only acceptance criteria is that they have provided a username and a password.
+When users log in, our only acceptance criteria is that they have provided a username and a password.
 What if this information was stolen?
-What is something that we could use physically located near the user?
+What is something that we could use which is physically located near the user?

-There is something that I guarantee almost 90% of you have within arm's reach.
+There is something that I guarantee almost 90% of you, and our users, have within arm's reach.
 A mobile phone.

 Here's how it's going to work:

-1. The user will login to our application as they normally do.
+1. The user will log in to our application as they normally do.
 2. They will be prompted to enter a four-digit verification code.
-3. Simultaneously a four-digit verification code will be sent to the phone number on their account.
+3. Simultaneously, a four-digit verification code will be sent to the phone number on their account.
 If they don't have a phone number on their account, we will allow them to bypass the two-factor authentication.
 4. The code that they enter will be checked to make sure it is the same one that we sent them.

-We are going to utilize the Nexmo [Verify API](https://developer.nexmo.com/verify/overview) to generate the code, and to check and see if the code they entered is valid.
+We are going to utilize the Nexmo [Verify API](https://developer.nexmo.com/verify/overview) to generate the code and to check and see if the code they entered is valid.

 ## Creating a New Role
 The first step will be to create a new role.
 This role will be used to hold the authenticated user in a purgatory state until we have verified their identity.